Muntasir-Arin/ddos-detection-using-ml/SDN/SDN Network Simulation Using Mininet.md

 Addresses: Host h1 is assigned IP address 10.0.0.1, and host h2 is assigned IP address 10.0.0.2.

 Command Log
 Mininet Initialization: Upon initializing Mininet, the network was set up, with hosts and switches added.
-No default OpenFlow controller was found, so Mininet fell back to the default Open vSwitch bridge.

 Network Configuration: The network was configured with the following layout: h1 connected to s1 via s1-eth1